 If the individual died in Lambeth, you should register the death with us.
 If it is inconvenient for you to attend this office to register the death.
 Then you may go to any Register Office in England or Wales to make a declaration.
 The Registrar will record the information and post it to us.
 We will then post the death certificate to you.

 For information about registering a death, and what you need to know about the registration process please read our guide

-After registering the death of someone, we understand there will be lots of important affairs to deal with such as the many instances where you will be asked to provide a death certificate.
+After registering the death of someone, we understand that there will be lots of important affairs you'll need to deal with where you will be asked to provide a death certificate.